TheEpic0ne/HelpDatblockCom/docs/earth.md

 As a mayor, place an all-white banner anywhere in the town.

 ### Plunder town
 As a king or general, after the siege is won, place a chest in the wilderness close to the town.
-This action will rob the town of some gold, transferring it to the plundering nation.
+This action will rob the town $500 per plot, transferring it to the plundering nation.

 ### Capturing town
 As a king or general, after the siege is won, place a coloured banner in the wilderness close to the town.
 This action will forcibly add the town to the nation, and will put the town into an 'occupied' state, in which its residents cannot affect siege points.